*Images of the drugs are used for illustration purposes only.

 Doxycycline is one of the well known antibiotics which treats a lot of different infections.

 It is one of the Tetracyclines, which belong to the huge group of antibiotics.
+Mostly people take Doxycycline cautionary before, while and after travelling into a Malaria affected region cause it provides people.

 Doxycycline is only available with a prescription from a doctor.
 He or she makes sure that you are healthy and able to take this medicine.
+People who want to take Doxycycline must be older than 12 years as well.
+He also checks if the kind of Malaria in this area you are travelling to is defendable with this kind of tablet.

 How to use Doxycycline?